kangminsukdotcom/blog/content/blog/2024-albums.md

 ### Annika Kilkenny - Look Mom I Made It

-The algorithm recommended this album, and the robot was right—I like her music.
+The algorithm recommended this album, and the robot was right.
+I like her music.

 ### Charli XCX - Brat